Using Polyurethane Foam for Infrastructure and Industrial Applications

 Trench Breakers

-Trench breaks are often installed at given during pipeline construction in order to inhibit the flow of water, prevent erosion and prevent the trench from collapsing.
+Trench breaks are often installed during pipeline construction to inhibit water flow, prevent erosion, and prevent the trench from collapsing.

 Stacks of sandbags were once the method of choice.
-Now polyurethane foam is instead used.
-This method is both more efficient and more versatile than sandbags, easily adapting to almost any trench size.
+Now, polyurethane foam is used instead.
+This method is more efficient and versatile than sandbags, easily adapting to almost any trench size.

 Learn More About the Uses of PolyPier

-If you want to learn more about the varied ways in which your business can use the various polyurethane foams sold by PolyPier, contact us today.
+If you want to learn more about how your business can use PolyPier’s various polyurethane foams, contact us today.

 Close Button